 The first Labour-led reforms of 1984-85, which had been inspired and led by Finance Minister Roger Douglas, created urgently needed relief from the economic and financial crisis in the wake of the Muldoon government's 'Think Big' spending spree (Richardson 1995; Prebble 1996).
 But they introduced major institutional inconsistencies.
 Labour markets and social welfare were largely exempt from reform, and the Labour Party had inhibitions about outright privatisation.
 New Zealand's economic institutions were soon out of step with each other.
-Liberal sub-orders clashed with the interventionist residues of an earlier era.
+Liberal sub-orders and the majority of Australians wanted a directly elected president when polled during the 1998-99 Republic debate, because they do not trust the more anonymous, less directly clashed with the interventionist residues of an earlier era.
 Rising unemployment and a weak currency were the consequence.
 After the fall-out between Roger Douglas and Prime Minister David Lange and the sharemarket crash of October 1987, the Labour government lost its way as the incoherent economic constitution deprived it of manoeuvring space.